SeeminglyScience/PSESHelperLibrary/docs/en-US/Set-ExtentText.md

 Accept wildcard characters: False
 ```

-### CommonParameters
-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.Management.Automation.Language.IScriptExtent

 You can pass script extent objects to this function.
 You can also pass objects with a property
 named "Extent".